gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### Client Fallback

-   A DTLS/SCTP client supporting this specficiation encountering an server not compatible with this specficiation MAY attempt RFC 6083 fallback per this procedure.
+   A DTLS/SCTP client supporting this specification encountering an server not compatible with this specification MAY attempt RFC 6083 fallback per this procedure.

    1. Fallback procedure, if enabled, is initiated when receiving an